milan11/repodbsync/README.md

 The executable does not process any arguments.

 ### SUPPORTED ENVIRONMENT
-* database support: MySQL only
+* database support: MySQL, PostgreSQL
 * OS support: Linux tested only (but should be multiplatform)

 ### SOURCE CODE